Exhaustion of austerity meets maxed-out monetary policy

 LONDON There won't be any press conferences, fireworks or tears to mark its passing, but the latest wave of austerity worldwide may well have had its day.

-While that may sound peculiar to Greeks still struggling to meet stiff budget targets set by creditors or even Britons faced with another round of spending cuts by Chancellor George Osborne this week, a turn in post-credit crisis government retrenchment looks to be under way.
+While that may sound peculiar to Greeks still struggling to meet stiff budget targets set by creditors or even Britons faced with another round of spending cuts by finance minister George Osborne this week, a turn in post-credit crisis government retrenchment looks to be under way.

 What's more, the so-called 'bond vigilantes' in the debt markets have barely blinked.
 Their growing ambivalance about how austerity affects debt sustainability, growth and investment amid the anaesthetic of zero interest rates, quantitative easing and a global savings glut means there's no sign of a tantrum.

-Framing the shift, Edinburgh-based Standard Life Investments reckons the average country in the 34-nation Organisation for Economic Co-operation and Development will structurally loosen fiscal policy next year for the first time since 2010.
+Framing the shift, Edinburgh-based Standard Life Investments reckons the average country in the 34-nation Organization for Economic Co-operation and Development will structurally loosen fiscal policy next year for the first time since 2010.

 That relaxation - where 'structural' refers to what the fiscal balance would be if you strip out the ebb and flow of spending and taxation associated with a normal business cycle - is forecast to be just 0.2 percentage points of output.